eclipse/kuksa.val/doc/KUKSA.val_data_broker/authorization.md

 Allow reading all signals under `Vehicle.ADAS` except the subtree of `Vehicle.ADAS.Sensitive`.

 Scope `"read:Vehicle.ADAS.* read:!Vehicle.ADAS.Sensitive.*"` will be converted to the following claims in the JWT:
 ```
 {
     ...
+    "vss": {
-    "read_signals": [
+        "read": [
             "Vehicle.ADAS.*",
             "!Vehicle.ADAS.Sensitive.*"
         ]
+    }
 }
 ```